eafit-apolo/apolo-users/docs/source/software/virtualization/vagrant-storage/vagrant/index.rst

       $ vagrant init

 #.
 Enter to the file and edit it with the options you want to your Vagrant machine such as hostname,
-   network interfaces, bootstrap script, vagrant box, etc. For example:
+   network interfaces, bootstrap script, vagrant box, etc. (You can read more about boxes at [1]_).
+   For example:

    .. code-block:: ruby